pierpaolo28/pierpaolo28.github.io/_books/The-Book-of-Why.md

 > "If I could sum up the message of this book in one tiny phrase, it would be that you are smarter than your data.
 Data do not understand causes and effects; humans do."

-Authors: Judea Pearl and Dana Mackenzie
+Book Authors: Judea Pearl and Dana Mackenzie